M. B. Rajesh

-M. B. Rajesh (born 12 March 1971) is an Indian politician who has served as the State Minister for Local Self-Governments and Excise of Kerala, since 2022.
+M. B. Rajesh (born 12 March 1971) is an Indian politician who has served as the State Minister for Local Self-Governments and Excise of Kerala, since 2022 and Minister of Parliamentary Affairs, since 2024.
 He previously served as the Speaker of the Kerala Legislative Assembly from 2021 to 2022 and represents Thrithala State Assembly Constituency since 2021.

 He was a Member of the Lok Sabha representing Palakkad Lok Sabha Constituency from 2009 to 2019.

 Life

-Rajesh is the eldest son of Balakrishnan Nair and M. K. Remani.
-He was born in Jalandhar, Punjab on 12 March 1971, in a Hindu family.
-A native of Kayiliad, Chalavara, Shornur in Palakkad District of Kerala, Rajesh is graduated in Law (LL.B) from Government Law College, Thiruvananthapuram under the University of Kerala and postgraduated in economics from the NSS College, Ottapalam affiliated to the University of Calicut.
+Rajesh was born in Jalandhar, Punjab on 12 March 1971 as the eldest son of Balakrishnan Nair and M. K. Remani.
+A native of Kayiliad, Chalavara, Shornur in Palakkad, Rajesh graduated in law from Government Law College, Thiruvananthapuram and post-graduated in economics from NSS College, Ottapalam.
 By profession, he is an advocate.
-Rajesh is married to Ninitha Kanicheri who is an Assistant Professor in Kalady Sanskrit University.
+Rajesh is married to Ninitha Kanicheri, who is an assistant professor at Sree Sankaracharya University of Sanskrit.

 Political career

 Rajesh started his political life while he was a school student by organizing the SFI at the school level.
 Later he became the President and then-Secretary of SFI Kerala State Committee.
 He also held positions including the Joint Secretary and Vice President of SFI Central Committee.
 After his student life, he was active in the DYFI where he became the National President.
 Rajesh is now a member of the Kerala state committee of CPI(M).
 M B Rajesh is the current lawmaker from Thrithala legislative constituency in Palakkad district.